MPI Jobs

 If you have any issues running your program or are not sure what to use, please get in touch with our support team following these guidelines.

-Running a program with mpiexec
+Running a program with mpirun

-mpiexec does not require any arguments other than the name of the program to run.
+mpirun does not require any arguments other than the name of the program to run.
 For example:

-mpiexec a.out [program arguments]
+mpirun a.out [program arguments]

 That being said, you can use the "-n" flag to specify the number of processes.
 This is useful if you would like to decrease the number of mpi ranks, whilst still selecting the same number of "ncpus" in the jobscript.
+This is also useful for hybrid jobs, where you use both OMP threads as well as MPI ranks.

 mpiexec -n 8 a.out [program arguments]